tondiaz/psalpsdtools/README.md

 # psalpsdtools
 ![LPSDLogo_sm](https://github.com/tondiaz/psalpsdtools/assets/3798545/643ce509-132b-47ad-b803-d75a1ffb421a)

-Introducing **_psalpsdtools_**, a file maintenance package Python tool designed specifically for the Livestock and Poultry Statistics Division to streamline file management and updating processes.
+**_psalpsdtools_** is a file maintenance Python package tool designed specifically for the Livestock and Poultry Statistics Division to streamline file management and updating processes.
 This comprehensive package provides a user-friendly interface and a robust set of functionalities to efficiently organize, manipulate, and validate data files.
 From data cleaning and merging to filtering and report generation, this package offers a reliable solution to enhance productivity and ensure only accurate information are produced.
 Furthermore, this package is continuously evolving with ongoing development, promising future enhancements and additional functionalities to cater to the evolving needs of the division.

 # Features

 Some of the features include:

 ####  Electronic Data Review Worksheet (EDRW)
-- Looking-up and copying of values from the Supply-Disposition file
+- Lookup and copying of values from the Supply-Disposition worksheet
-- Pasting copied values to the EDRW output file
+- Pasting values to the EDRW output file
-- Creating output files by province, based on user specified inputs including:
+- Generation of output files by province, based on user specified inputs which includes:

   	- region
 	- commodity
 	- year

 #### Built-in Functions
-- _get_regions_ - returns a list of the regions.
+- _get_regions_ - returns a list of regions.

 - _get_provinces_ - returns a list of provinces of a given region.